Your Cover Letter is Your First Chance to Make a Great Impression

 Can an online cover letter builder help me write a great cover letter?

 Yes!
-If you’re wondering how to write a cover letter, then an online cover letter builder will provide all the answers.
-Using templates, automated content, and user-friendly editing tools to create a cover letter that’s up to current industry standards but also personal and unique.
+If you’re wondering how to write a cover letter, then an online cover letter builder will provide all the answers, using templates, automated content, and user-friendly editing tools to create a cover letter that’s up to current industry standards, but also personal and unique.

 How can cover letter examples help me to write a better cover letter?

-Our cover letter examples were produced by experts in the field, using templates and content with a track record of success.
+Our cover letter examples were produced by experts in their field, using templates and content with a track record of success.
 The best way to find out how to write a cover letter is to see how people have done it before.

 How do I choose a cover letter template?

 The cover letter template you choose should be suited to your industry.
 Look at other examples of cover letters from the same industry to see if the template you’re using is a close match.

 How should my cover letter relate to my CV?